ishikawa-group/python-basic-tutorial/markdown/pytorch.md

 # PyTorch Basics

-PyTorch is a deep learning library developed by Meta (Facebook).
-It provides tensors (like NumPy arrays but with GPU support) and automatic differentiation for building neural networks.
+* PyTorch is a deep learning library developed by Meta (Facebook).
+* It provides tensors (like NumPy arrays but with GPU support).
+* It also supports automatic differentiation for building neural networks.

 ## Import